Who is Margot Fonteyn

 Covent Garden Years

 A performance to remember during her Covent Garden years was her 1965 rendition of ‘Romeo and Juliet,’ which was met with a standing ovation lasting 40 minutes and 43 curtain calls.
-Over her career, Fonteyn performed in over 80 roles across more than 40 years, many of which were at Covent Garden.
+Over her career, Fonteyn performed in over 80 roles across more than 40 years, many of which were at the Royal Opera House, Covent Garden.
 This period solidified her legacy as one of the greatest ballerinas ever.

 Final Performance and Retirement